Dionne-Stratton/timer-app-react-native/README.md

 6. Use controls to pause, skip blocks, or stop
 7. Session completes automatically when all blocks finish

-### Managing Blocks
+### Managing Activities

 1. Navigate to **Library** tab
-2. View all saved activity blocks
+2. View all saved activities (filter by category or search by name)
-3. Tap **"+ New Activity"** to create new blocks
+3. Tap **"+ New Activity"** to create new activity
+4. Select category (built-in or custom for Pro users)
-4. Tap a block to edit
+5. Tap an activity to edit
-5. Swipe or use menu to delete blocks
+6. Use delete button to remove activities
+7. **Note**: Rest and Transition blocks are created only in sessions, not in the library

 ### Sharing Sessions